YsYusaito/Multi-in-out-model/README.md

 # Multi in out model

-# 概要
+# Overview
-[環境]
+[Environment]
-Anacondaで仮想環境を作成し、以下のパッケージをインストールした。
+I created a virtual environment with Anaconda and installed the following packages.
-使用GPU:Quadro RTX 6000
+GPU:Quadro RTX 6000
 ・python 3.7.11
 ・pytorch 1.6.0
 ・torchvision 0.7.0